basilfx/python-eetlijst/README.md

 Current features include:

+* List all residents
 * Get name of the list
 * Get or set the noticeboard
-* List all residents
-* Get the dinner status
+* Get or set the dinner status

 ## Installation
 To install this module, run `pip install python-eetlijst` to install from Pip.
 If you prefer to install the latest version from Github, use `pip install git+https://github.com/basilfx/python-eetlijst`.